MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/audio-conferencing-in-office-365/try-or-purchase-audio-conferencing-in-office-365.md

 If you're a Volume and Licensing customer, you can get pay-per-minute Audio Conferencing licenses.
 For additional information on pay-per-minute Audio Conferencing licenses, see [Audio Conferencing pay-per-minute](../skype-for-business-and-microsoft-teams-add-on-licensing/audio-conferencing-pay-per-minute.md).

-1. Find out if **Audio Conferencing** is available in your country/region.[Countries and region availability for Audio Conferencing and Calling Plans](../countries-and-region-availability-for-audio-conferencing-and-calling-plans/countries-and-region-availability-for-audio-conferencing-and-calling-plans.md).
+1. Find out if **Audio Conferencing** is available in your country/region.[Country and region availability for Audio Conferencing and Calling Plans](../country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md).

 2. Get your **Audio Conferencing** licenses.
 To acquire pay-per-minute licenses, please contact your account representative.

 3. [Set up Communications Credits for your organization](../skype-for-business-and-microsoft-teams-add-on-licensing/set-up-communications-credits-for-your-organization.md) for your organization.
-To set up Communications Credits, see[What are Communications Credits?](../skype-for-business-and-microsoft-teams-add-on-licensing/what-are-communications-credits.md)
+To set up Communications Credits, see [What are Communications Credits?](../skype-for-business-and-microsoft-teams-add-on-licensing/what-are-communications-credits.md)

     > [!IMPORTANT]
     > If Communications Credits haven't been set up, Audio Conferencing won't work for any users with pay-per-minute licenses.

-4. [Assign or remove licenses for Office 365 for business](http://technet.microsoft.com/library/997596b5-4173-4627-b915-36abac6786dc%28Office.14%29.aspx) you purchased to the people in your organization who are going to schedule or lead meetings.
+4. [Assign or remove licenses for Office 365 for business](http://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc) you purchased to the people in your organization who are going to schedule or lead meetings.

     > [!NOTE]
     > If you have Audio Conferencing pay-per-minute licenses, you don't have to assign Communications Credits licenses separately to each user specifically for Audio Conferencing usage (you might still need to assign them for other services).

 ## Step 2: Set the audio conferencing provider for people who lead or schedule meetings

 When you assign an **Audio Conferencing** license to people in your organization who lead or schedule meetings, they are all set up and ready to go!
 (You don't have to set their audio conferencing provider.)
-But if you have users who have been using a third-party audio conferencing provider (ACP), you will need to[Moving a user's audio conferencing provider to Microsoft](moving-a-user-s-audio-conferencing-provider-to-microsoft.md).
+But if you have users who have been using a third-party audio conferencing provider (ACP), you will need to [Moving a user's audio conferencing provider to Microsoft](moving-a-user-s-audio-conferencing-provider-to-microsoft.md).

 > [!NOTE]
 > If you want to use a third-party ACP, choose **Audio conferencing** > **Microsoft bridge**.
 At the bottom of the page, click **If you would like to configure a third-party audio conferencing provider instead, click here**.